 What’s the difference?
-About 160 independent, private and parochial schools are registered in Hawai‘i.
-HAIS licenses 120 of them for the state through its subsidiary, the Hawai‘i Council of Private Schools.
+Right now, any number of independent, private and parochial schools can be registered for business in Hawai‘i, but that doesn’t mean they’re licensed.
+(That will change July 1, 2020, when a new law will require all private schools be licensed.)
+Seventy-seven are licensed by HAIS’ subsidiary, the Hawai‘i Council of Private Schools, and 16 are compliant with the new law but not officially licensed.
 At least once every three years, educators from other licensed schools visit campuses to make sure the school’s fire safety, health department certificates, financial records, academic programs and certificates of occupancy are in order and up to date.
 The process helps to “determine if the school provides a safe, secure and healthy learning environment, has a documented curriculum with faculty qualified to present that curriculum,” Bossert says.
 Most colleges and universities will not take transcripts from unlicensed high schools.

 Schools can also choose to be accredited.
 The largest accreditors are HAIS and the Western Association of Schools and Colleges (WASC), which work together with other organizations including Hawai‘i Catholic Schools to accredit private institutions here.
 Other groups focus specifically on Lutheran, Adventist, Christian, Montessori and Waldorf schools and others.